kortdriessen/lab-notebook/spikesorting/spikesorting_codes.md

     - a cluster that is the result of 1+ splits
 - art
     - a cluster that is not worth throwing away as noise, but which has a lot of (usually high-amplitude) artifact around the spikes in the WaveformView.
+- ampdrift
+    - cluster that has some amplitude drift (often which coincides w/ recordings)